Azidalus/Business-metrics-analysis-in-Pandas/README.md

 | 1  | 11.11.2023  |

 ## Executive summary
-With this data, we want to answers questions like:
+With this data, the following questions are answered:
 - Does the total payment for all first subscribtions cover the total cost of acquisition?
 - What percentage of users buy the subscription immediately on day 14?
 - By how many percentage points does n-day retention drop after showing the paywall?